rtic-scope/.github/profile/README.md

 ## License and contact
 See the respective repositories for non-commercial licenses.

-This project is maintained in cooperation with [@GrepitAB](https://github.com/GrepitAB) and Luleå Technical University.
-For commercial support and alternative licensing, inquire via <contact@grepit.se>, or contact me directly at <viktor.sonesten@grepit.se>.
+For commercial support and alternative licensing, inquire via <v@tmplt.dev>.